matt-russo/pixelsynth-sw/README.md

   * changed #ccc to white (on #444 for close controls text)
 * changed "Courier new" to "Verdana"
 * added audio marker for left edge of image (called startClick)

-### Other/Bugs
-* is spacebar starting play on all browsers?
-* does speedup/down keys work when not playing on all browsers?
-* hearing some crackling artifact:
-  * reducing image resolution didn't help
-  * no change with p5 instead of native oscillators
-  * just too many audio streams?
-* very high freq seems too loud on nNotes>60, is this a bug?
-* get custom URL?
-* mobile version? (no sound on iOS, is audio context starting?)
-* on Feb.
-1, sliders and toggles didn't visually respond in Safari (same with original pixel synth, deprecation in nexusUI?), OK on Feb.
-2